dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/full_node_streaming.md

 Q: Why do I see an Order Update message for a new OrderId before an Order Place message?
 - A: During DeliverTx, the first step we do is to reset fill amounts (via OrderUpdate messages) for all orders involved in the proposed and local operations queue due to the deliver state being reset to the check state from last block.
 We "reset" fill order amounts to 0 for orders that the block proposer has seen but has not gossiped to our full node yet.
 In the future, we may reduce the number of messages that are sent, but for now we are optimizing for orderbook correctness.

+## Changelog

+### v5.0.5
+- added update batching and per-channel channel/goroutines to not block full node on laggy subscriptions
+- Protobuf breaking change: Shifted block height and exec mode from `StreamOrderbookUpdatesResponse` to `StreamUpdate`
+- Metrics